 Conversations with every potential client took only around 10-15 minutes to keep answers neutral.
 The answers pointed to the most important features in our app instantly, but they can also inspire in our future research.

-Basically we asked:
+Questions we asked our study participants:

 “If you had an app that could delay Facebook or Emails for a time, at what time would you use this ?( referred to examples like work and school)”.